babalugats76/quizdini-2.0-teach/README.md

       - Profile
       - NavBar
       - UI Components
-  - Semantic UI - Continue migrating work-in-progress style to semantic - Checkbox `line-height` - When appropriate, alter variables and provide overrides - For truly custom work, simply place it in `sites.overrides` in each own themed sections - Fix overflow-y (scrolling issue) - Work on potentially remove Grid from pages which feature the logo; optionally, fix the spacing issue, etc.
+  - Semantic UI - Continue migrating work-in-progress style to semantic - Checkbox `line-height` - When appropriate, alter variables and provide overrides - For truly custom work, simply place it in `sites.overrides` in each own themed sections

 Kay